How Can Therapy Help Me?

 - Prize incentives.
 Rather than receive vouchers, clients are allowed a chance for a prize for completing a clean drug test or attending treatment.
 The value of the prize will vary with chance as clients participate in a lottery system.

-- Natural contingencies: Sometimes, reinforcements come naturally when one abstains from using drugs.
-This might be an internal sense of pride of joy.
-It might be an improvement in relationships with one’s partner, friends, or family.
-It might be a improvement in health.
+- Natural contingencies.
+Sometimes, reinforcements come naturally when one abstains from using drugs or alcohol.
+This might be an internal sense of pride or joy.
+It might be an improvement in relationships with one’s partner, friends, or family, or an improvement in health.
 These natural reinforcements can have a powerful effect on one’s motivation to maintain sobriety.

 Common themes of irrational beliefs are: